Betta Fish Care - Create A Thriving Betta Tank

 Putting It Together - Creating A Betta Fish Tank

 We spent quite a bit of time talking about Bettas,their care requirements, food, and types of Bettas.
 It's time to put it all together and built a setup for you.
 I'm going to use a Fluval Spec V for this build.
-It is an all in one tank that really solves a lot of issues for us, namely the filtration and the lighting.
+It is an all in one tank with 5 gallons as its volume.
+The tank really solves a lot of issues for us, namely the filtration and the lighting.
 The lighting that comes with the unit can grow Low Light Aquarium Plants and the aquarium size is ideal for our Betta.
 You can use any Aquarium Substrate you want since both Java Fern and Java Moss are water column feeders so either will do fine without an active substrate.

 - Tank - Fluval Spec V